lctoye/GestureRunner/README.md

 ## Controls
 ### ✊ RUN
 ### 🖐️ JUMP
 In Gesture Runner, your character is controlled with hand gestures.
-Currently, only **right hand** tracking is supported.
-Sorry lefties :(
 - To stay running on the ground, keep your right hand in a closed fist position:
   ![image](https://github.com/lctoye/GestureRunner/assets/111930021/fe53704f-94a9-4288-9766-bd37a937c216)
 - To jump, open your hand and splay out your fingers: